Bealby/grandpas-pocket-watch-shop/TESTING.md

 (Registered Users)

-- Main title `Visit our Shop` should be font in `Berkshire Swash` and centered.
+- Main title `Visit our Shop` should be font in `Berkshire Swash` and centred.
 - Ensure orange horizontal divider is shown underneath main header.
 - Descriptive text should be font `Roboto`.
-- Ensure header `For a Repair or Valuation!` is centered with font `Berkshire Swash`.
+- Ensure header `For a Repair or Valuation!` is centred with font `Berkshire Swash`.
 - Under header there should be 2 columns with 2 icons for `Repair` and `Valuation`.
 - Under each icons ensure details of services for each